Property Boundaries, Lines, and Neighbors FAQ

 Can my neighbor and I simply agree on where the boundary should be?

-If you and your neighbor have agreed on the new property boundaries, then you can make a "lot line agreement," also called a "lot line adjustment agreement."
+Yes.
+If you and your neighbor have agreed on the property boundaries, you can make a "lot line agreement," also called a "lot line adjustment agreement."
 These agreements are official and binding.
-They do so by making and signing deeds that describe in detail the agreed upon property line.
+They are made by making and signing deeds that describe the agreed upon property line in detail.

-Before proceeding, check your local zoning and subdivision ordinances to make sure your new lot will be in compliance.
+Before proceeding, check your local zoning and subdivision ordinances to make sure your new lot will comply.
 Some communities require lots of a certain size before they allow animals or extra buildings.
 Even a small loss of property could create an unanticipated problem.
 You may need to appear before your town's planning commission or governing board to get your lot line adjustment approved.

 If you or your neighbor are still both paying off mortgages on your properties, you may need to consult with an attorney before making a lot line agreement.
 Your mortgage is signed with a description of the property.
 If you execute a deed without the bank's approval, you are in breach of your mortgage.
 You'll need a loan modification.
 You will be responsible for any costs associated with the modification.